 Just because YOU don’t like technology doesn’t mean you’re prospects and clients don’t like technology.
 Millennials want a relationship and they are going to seek out that relationship with whoever is willing to provide the relationship.

-So far direct writers are the only companies within the insurance industry willing to attempt to provide Millennials with the relationship they want.
-But there is hope, they stink at it.
+So far direct writers and captive agents are the only companies within the insurance industry willing to attempt to provide Millennials with the relationship they want.

 Go back and read the last two sentences of the third paragraph of this article.
 If that is too taxing a task, (I don’t blame you), here it is again:

-OK, that was pretty aggressive and I’m sure some of you reading this have some form of do-it-yourself-online quote system that you pay some amount of money for and you’re completely offended by everything I’ve written so far.
-So let’s skin this cat a different way.
+When this article was first published I was pretty aggressive against online rating.
+I’m sure some of you reading this have some form of do-it-yourself-online quote system that you pay some amount of money for and you’re completely offended by everything I wrote at that time.

 At its simplest form… WE CARE!